LTUC/amman-dotnet-401d2/Curriculum/Class05/facilitator/README.md

 ## How do I prep for today?
 1. Upload the demo code to the class repo.
 This will serve as an example for the students on what is expected for their lab.
 1. Be prepared to go over the required data structure this day.
 Refer to the Common Curriculum Day 5 implementation on what data structure to teach.
 1. There is an alternative lab that you may optionally choose.
 The initial lab is creating a zoo, the alternative lab is creating a vehicle dealership.
-Both have the same requirements, jsut different problem domains.
+Both have the same requirements, just different problem domains.

 ## Lecture
 1. Code Review
+   - Review the basics of classes and objects
 1. Introduce OOP
      - Inheritance
      - Abstraction